 Every online video service seems to be getting into the original content game these days.
 Hulu is no exception, and to celebrate the release of the superhero-themed animated comedy The Awesomes, they're giving away two months of free access to the premium Hulu Plus portal.
 That includes access to the Android app, which isn't available to free users.
 To redeem it, just head to this link and sign up.

 This is a pretty big deal if you've been meaning to try out the less limited side of Hulu.
+The standard free trial period for Hulu Plus is just one week, and we've seen promotions of up to one month before, but this is the longest trial yet.

 Despite recent stumbles, Netflix has successfully managed to become the de facto video streaming service in the US, Canada, and Latin America and now it has set its sights on Europe by launching in the United Kingdom and Ireland.
 This also means that the highly rated Netflix Android app is now available to Android device owners in those same countries.

 Netflix has recently also negotiated a number of deals with various broadcasters and film studios, including Miramax, BBC, Lionsgate, MGM, Sony, Disney, Paramount, Channel 4, and ITV.
+These contracts will include the rights to stream shows like Doctor Who, Top Gear, Little Britain, Torchwood, Miss Marple, and Fawlty Towers.